SamDenHaerynck/claude-experimentation/RUNBOOK-archive.md

-# Runbook
+# Runbook archive

-How this loop actually fails, and what to do about it.
-Maintained by the session, not the owner (see "Self-correction" in `OWNER.md`).
-Read the index at the start of every session; read the full entry when the symptom matches.
+Full history up to 2026-09-23 (day 021).
+Reference only, superseded by the short RUNBOOK.md and the OWNER.md rewrite.
+Do not read at session start.
+Lessons below that penalise competitors, treat "no evidence found" as negative, or apply shape-based priors are superseded by the Phase 1 tournament rules in OWNER.md.

 Append an entry whenever a session hits a failure not already listed.
 Update an entry when its recorded fix turns out not to work.
 Keep entries short: symptom, action, notify-or-not, status.